The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Grale-based inversions

 For this paper, \grale~uses a combination of two types of fitness measures: based on (i) image positions, and (ii) the null space. (i) Images are assumed to be point-like in this version of \grale, and to assign this fitness measure the observed point images are first projected back onto their source planes.
 If the points of the same sources lie closer together, the trial solution is considered to have a better fitness value.
-The distances between the points are not measured on an absolute scale however.
+The distances between the points are not measured on an absolute scale, however.
 Instead, the size of the area of all backprojected points (of all sources) is used as a length scale.
 This helps avoid mass-sheet degenerate solutions (see below) having the advantage by introducing a relatively large mass-sheet component, as this would project all image points onto a smaller area. (ii) A trial solution under consideration may perform well regarding fitness measure (i), but still predict unobserved additional images.
 To take this into account, an area that is larger than the region of the observed images is subdivided into a grid of triangles.
-By counting the number of backprojected triangles that overlap with the envelope of the backprojected image points, trial solutions can be penalized if they predicted additional images.
+By counting the number of backprojected triangles that overlap with the envelope of the backprojected image points, trial solutions can be penalized if they predicted additional images. \grale~uses a so-called multi-objective genetic algorithm \citep[see e.g.,][]{lie07} to optimize these two fitness measures at the same time.